Updated: Jul 11

 The muscular endurance equation: low weights + high reps + low rest = augmented muscular endurance.

-Two muscle endurance exercises to try
+Two muscle endurance exercises

 1: Kettlebell Swing